ryanburd/git-test/README.md

 # git-test
-Testing using git, github, and visual hub code
+Test using git, github, and visual hub code.